 - its experiential structure ends

-- its inherited causal flow ends
+- its remaining causal flow ends

 This does not mean the pattern “goes somewhere.”